2600hz/kazoo/scripts/README.md

 ## check-dialyzer.escript

 An Erlang escript that dialyzes changed files.
-Run it using the makefile target 'dialyze' with the files to dialyze:
+Run it using the Makefile target 'dialyze' with the files to dialyze:

 ```shell
 TO_DIALYZE=applications/callflow/ebin/callflow_sup.beam make dialyze